pmiotto/FVVerticalSlideView/README.md

 # FVVerticalSlideView
-Easy and simple vertical slider where you can add your custom subviews.
+This library for iOs provides an easy and simple vertical slider where you can add your custom subviews.
 It have some protocols for improve the UX.

 #### Version 0.1
 <img src="SliderViewDemo.gif" width="250">